Welcome to Stone Bay

 Please see Jude Twani's (from Early Excellence) power point below for more information.

-Mathletics will be set every Friday.
-The children will have until 9am on the following Friday to complete this.
+Mathletics will be set every Monday.
+The children will have until 9am the following Monday to complete this.

 Spellings will also be set on a Friday.
 These can be found on our class page.
 The children will be tested on these the following Friday morning.